cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 ## When memory becomes a product requirement

 Once I split roles, a new problem surfaced: handing large artifacts between stages.
-Roles fix who sees what, but not how a large document moves from planner to worker.
-Chat turns are a tempting transport layer, but they push the model to paraphrase megabytes in natural language.
+Roles define visibility.
+Artifact transport still needs an explicit mechanism.
+Chat turns are an intuitive transport layer, but they push the model to paraphrase megabytes in natural language.

 This triggers two issues.
 First, cost: I pay output tokens to duplicate text I already have.
 Second, correctness: models are poor lossless copiers.
 Even with "do not change a character," they may silently "fix" typos, rename symbols, or alter logic.
 That is fatal if the point was to reproduce a defect verbatim for root-cause analysis.